-Before the operational testing window opens, AIR employs a simulation approach.
+Before the operational testing window opens, CAI employs a simulation approach.
 Simulations are performed for all MSSA tests.
-AIR delivers the MSSA under a linear-on-the-fly (LOFT) test design.
-The test is delivered using the same item selection algorithm that AIR uses to deliver adaptive tests, except that only the blueprint of a test is considered during the item-selection process.
+CAI delivers the MSSA under a linear-on-the-fly (LOFT) test design.
+The test is delivered using the same item selection algorithm that CAI uses to deliver adaptive tests, except that only the blueprint of a test is considered during the item-selection process.
 Simulations were carried out to configure the algorithm settings and to evaluate whether individual tests adhered to the test blueprint and monitor item exposure rates.
-The simulation approaches and results are discussed in Volume 2 of this technical report.
+The simulation approaches and results are discussed in Volume 2, Test Development.